williamalonso/contextapi-react-auth-js/README.md

 ### 🤔 About the Project?

-It's about implementing an authentication system with React ContextAPI using TypeScript
+It's about implementing an authentication system with React ContextAPI

 ---